Danyaruko/Laboratorna_5/README.txt

 # Laboratorna_5
-Лабораторна робота №5
+Laboratory work №5
-Варіант 16
+Variant 16
-Створіть клас Fighter (name, health, damagePerAttack). Додайте клас Fight, який міститиме пару бійців і метод, який повертає ім’я переможця в поєдинку двох бійців. Кожен боєць по черзі нападає на іншого, і той, хто першим вбиває іншого, перемагає. Смерть визначається як стан здоров'я <= 0.
+Create class Fighter (name, health, damagePerAttack).
+Add class Fight that includes a method that returns name of the winner of the duel of the two fighters.
+Fighters attack each othe in turns and the one who kills the other wins.
+Death is defined as the state of health <= 0.
-Для запуску програми створіть в Visual Studio 2019 новий проект за шаблоном "Empty project(C++)" і додайте до нього в:
+To launch the program you should create a  Visual Studio 2019 new project by "Empty project(C++)" template and add to it:
 Resource files: source.cpp, Fighter.cpp i Fight.cpp;
 Header files: Fighter.h i Fight.h.